 Establishing the connections with the subscription services and access routers

 The discovery procedure for supported subscription services and access routers is used by the powered up AN to find the configuration parameters for access network setup.
-Once the associated NMS is found and provides the configuration parameter, the ANC sets up the access network with the configuration information retrieved from the NMS of the AN using either unlicensed spectrum or ASA spectrum.
+Once the associated NMS is found and provides the configuration parameter, the ANC sets up the access network with the configuration information retrieved from the NMS of the AN using either unlicensed spectrum or authorized shared spectrum.

 Figure 18 shows an example of procedure of access network setup.
 When the access network is powered up, the ANC on behalf of NAs sends a Discovery Request message to the NMS which is a part of the access network.
 After receiving the Discovery Request message, the NMS sends the Discovery Response message with the access network information for the ANC to provision the access network.